King of Kotha: Development

 The film along with its title was announced on 28 July 2021 on the occasion of Dulquer Salmaan's 35th birthday.
 Salmaan who portrays a gangster in the film stated: "King of Kotha will be having all these elements (perfectly timed clap points, catchy songs, and elevation sequences) that could satisfy the audience."
 He also added that this is a dream project with his childhood friend Abhilash Joshiy, son of veteran filmmaker Joshiy, and have been waiting for the past few years to find a perfect project to collaborate.
 It is written by Abhilash N. Chandran, who had earlier worked on Porinju Mariam Jose (2019).
 In October 2022, Salmaan stated in an interview that, "It is an action gangster genre, noir film set in a fictional town.
-It’s interesting because I generally tend to veer away from this type of cinema quite a bit.
+It's interesting because I generally tend to veer away from this type of cinema quite a bit.
 But I found a bit of a balance.
-I feel like it has content, it has great writing, but it’s also a very commercial gangster drama."
+I feel like it has content, it has great writing, but it's also a very commercial gangster drama."
+On 23 June 2023 the film's motion poster, titled "People of Kotha" was launched.